tbonnair/academic-online-cv/content/Courses/GOE/_index.md

 $$
   The two formulations are equivalent and the knowledge of $\boldsymbol{G}_{\boldsymbol{M}}$ implies the one of the Stieltjes transform (note however that the reciprocal is not true).

-  With this definition, we directly see that the eigenvalues of $\boldsymbol{M}$ are linked in a very particular way to the Stieltjes transform since they cancel out the denominator and are hence excluded from the interval of definition of g_{\boldsymbol{M}.
+  With this definition, we directly see that the eigenvalues of $\boldsymbol{M}$ are linked in a very particular way to the Stieltjes transform since they cancel out the denominator and are hence excluded from the interval of definition of $g_{\boldsymbol{M}}$.
   Mathematicians formulated this idea through the Sokhotski–Plemelj formula that links the density of eigenvalues $\rho(\lambda)$ and the Stieltjes transform as
 $$
 \rho(\lambda) = \frac{1}{\pi} \operatorname*{lim}_{\epsilon \rightarrow 0^+} \mathrm{Im} \\, \mathcal{g}(\lambda - i\epsilon).  \label{eq:Stieltjes_inverse}\tag{2}